Creative Age Cheltenham

 The Creative Age team

-Open Arms, Bethesda Methodist Church and Managing Memory Together (part of Gloucestershire Health & Care NHS Foundation Trust) have run the project in partnership since May 2018.
+Open Arms, initially with Bethesda Methodist Church and Managing Memory Together (part of Gloucestershire Health & Care NHS Foundation Trust) have run the project in partnership since May 2018.
+Since September 2025, we are delighted to be working partnership with Cheltenham Quaker Meeting.

 Creative Age is an open and inclusive group.
 We receive referrals via Managing Memory Together, Alzheimer’s Society Memory Cafés, Age UK and word of mouth but anyone is free to contact us and self-refer.
 We want to reach out to people who are living with dementia and their carers in Cheltenham.